-Investing really is a balancing act.
+Investing is a balancing act.
 You’re walking on a tightrope with financial freedom on the horizon.
-But without a net, one misstep can mean falling and losing it all.
+But without a net, one misstep can mean falling — and losing it all.
+So how can you invest safely while maximizing returns?

 What is “Balancing Your Portfolio”?